DanielSocorro/ssglow/README.md

 <h1 align="center">Clothe Page for the Brand SSGLOW</h1>

-Created only with HTML,JavaScript y CSS3 for the Chilean clothing brand SSGLOW
+Created only with HTML, JavaScript and CSS3 for the Chilean clothing brand SSGLOW